 14. Let your slow cooker do the work

 If you have a slow cooker, get into the habit of using it for nights that you know are going to be busy.
 You could throw some soup, Bolognese or a leg of lamb in there in the morning and then come home needing only to cook some pasta and make a salad.

 15. Make a week’s worth of lunches on Sunday

 Lunchtime is often another tough time to be prepping something, as the kids might be hungry too, or you might need to be settling them down to nap, or you might have a thousand loads of washing to put away.

 Make life easier by having a couple of options for your lunch ready to go.
-It could be a big pot of soup (you could even freeze in single serve portions) for a soup and toast for lunch; or some roast veggies all ready to eat which you can use to make a quick veggie salad with some crushed almonds and crumbled feta.
+It could be a big pot of soup (you could even freeze it in single-serve portions) for soup and toast for lunch; or some roast veggies all ready to eat which you can use to make a quick veggie salad with some crushed almonds and crumbled feta.

 Once you’re all ready to get meal prepping for the week ahead try our tips for meal prep like a pro.

 Find out how this Mum spent six HOURS prepping meals for 12 weeks & it cost under $500!